ajv-validator/ajv/docs/strict-mode.md

 #### Prohibit unconstrained tuples

-Ajv also logs a warning if "items" is an array (for schema that defines a tuple) but neiter "minItems" nor "additionalItems"/"maxItems" keyword is present (or have a wrong value):
+Ajv also logs a warning if "items" is an array (for schema that defines a tuple) but neither "minItems" nor "additionalItems"/"maxItems" keyword is present (or have a wrong value):

 ```javascript
 {